John Milton Thayer

-John Milton Thayer (January 24, 1820 – March 19, 1906) was a general in the Union Army during the American Civil War and a postbellum United States Senator from Nebraska.
-Thayer served as Governor of Wyoming Territory and Governor of Nebraska.
+John Milton Thayer (January 24, 1820 – March 19, 1906) was a general in the Union Army during the American Civil War and later a United States Senator from Nebraska, Governor of Wyoming Territory, and Governor of Nebraska.

+Early life

-Thayer was born in Bellingham, Norfolk County, Massachusetts.
+Thayer was born in Bellingham, Massachusetts.
 He attended and taught in rural schools.
-He graduated from Brown University in 1841, and established a practice in Worcester, Massachusetts.
-Thayer was the editor of the Worcester Magazine and the Historical Journal.
-Thayer served as a lieutenant in the local militia company before deciding to move with his family to the West.
+He graduated from Brown University in 1841, and established a practice in Worcester, Massachusetts, where he was the editor of the Worcester Magazine and the Historical Journal.
+He served as a lieutenant in the local militia company before deciding to move with his family to the West.
 He was married to Mary Torrey Allen on December 27, 1842, and they had six children.

 Career

-Arriving in Nebraska in 1854, he quickly affiliated himself with the Republican Party and actively participated in politics, as well as owning a large farm near Omaha.
+Arriving in Nebraska in 1854, Thayer quickly affiliated himself with the Republican Party and actively participated in politics, as well as owning a large farm near Omaha.

 In 1855 he was appointed major general of the Territorial Militia.
-In June of the same year, at the direction of Acting Nebraska Territorial Governor Thomas B. Cuming, Thayer led a council with Pawnee chiefs near present-day Leshara, Nebraska.
+In June of the same year, at the direction of Acting Nebraska Territorial Governor Thomas B. Cuming, he led a council with Pawnee chiefs near present-day Leshara, Nebraska.
 The chiefs were led by Pitalesharo, the town's namesake.
 Local Pawnee had conducted a series of raids on local settlers and Thayer meant to calm the situation.
-The general gained a reputation as an Indian fighter throughout the 1850s, eventually culminating with the Pawnee War of 1859.
+The general gained a reputation as an Indian fighter throughout the 1850s, eventually culminating with the so-called Pawnee War of 1859.